SCBB-LAB/DeepPlnc/README.md

 **Output:** Two files, namely `test.txt` and `test_results.tsv`, are generated that contains `chunks wise probability score of the sequence provided` and `classification result of the sequence provided`.

 #### 4.2 Prediction of the lncRNAs using GPU
-To detect lncRNA using GPU, Run the following command:
+For the identification of lncRNAs using GPU, Run the following command:

 ```
 python3 predict_GPU.py file_format_GPU A